QiyangGeng/Cassandra/README.md

 ### Moving on from Staged Commands to Services (2021/05/29)

-As per what I have never mentioned before, *Cassandra* is the fifth iteration of my Discord Bot program (maybe V0.5).
+*Cassandra* is the fifth iteration of my Discord Bot program (maybe V0.5).
 Previous versions included implementations of "staged commands", which are similar to the basic commands, except they expect multiple inputs over time.
 This was fine with previous implementations of commands.

 However, as *Cassandra* slowly became the first iteration where I actually planned for the program components, I came to